So, you have been admitted to NKU... Now what?!

 Follow the steps below to prepare for your attendance and arrival to Northern Kentucky University, and email us at firstname.lastname@example.org if you have any questions.

-You will need to submit this form by May 1 at the latest, and then continue on with the next steps listed on this page.
 You do not need to pay a confirmation fee until after you have received your student visa, so please only submit the international confirmation form to reserve your spot at NKU.

 You will not be able to apply for your student visa until you have received your I-20.
 If you do not yet have your I-20, please review the Steps for Getting Your I-20 and complete the process as soon as possible.
 If you have any questions, email us at email@example.com.